publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch139/m__us_usc_t10_s2359.md

 >     Not later than 180 days after the date of the enactment of this Act \[Jan.
 7, 2011\], the Secretary shall issue guidelines for the operation of the program.
 At a minimum such guidance shall provide for the following:

->         “(1) The issuance of an annual broad agency announcement or the use of any other competitive or merit-based processes by the Department of Defense and by each military department for candidate proposals in direct support of primarily major defense acquisition programs, but also other defense acquisition programs as described in subsection (a).
+>         “(1) The issuance of an annual broad agency announcement or the use of any other competitive or merit-based processes by the Department of Defense for candidate proposals in support of defense acquisition programs as described in subsection (a).

 >         “(2) The review of candidate proposals by the Department of Defense and by each military department and the merit-based selection of the most promising cost-effective proposals for funding through contracts, cooperative agreements, and other transactions for the purposes of carrying out the program.

 >         “(3) The total amount of funding provided to any project under the program shall not exceed $3,000,000, unless the Secretary, or the Secretary’s designee, approves a larger amount of funding for the project.
-Any such approval shall be made on a case-by-case basis and notice of any such approval shall be submitted to the congressional defense committees \[Committees on Armed Services and Appropriations of the Senate and the House of Representatives\] by not later than 30 days after such approval is made.

->         “(4) No project shall be funded under the program for more than two years, unless the Secretary, or the Secretary’s designee, approves funding for any additional year.
-Any such approval shall be made on a case-by-case basis and notice of any such approval shall be submitted to the congressional defense committees by not later than 30 days after such approval is made.
+>         “(4) No project shall receive more than a total of two years of funding under the program, unless the Secretary, or the Secretary’s designee, approves funding for any additional year.

+>         “(5) Mechanisms to facilitate transition of follow-on or current projects carried out under the program into defense acquisition programs, through the use of the authorities of section 819 of the National Defense Authorization Act for Fiscal Year 2010 ([Public Law 111–84][/us/pl/111/84]; [10 U.S.C.
+2302][/us/usc/t10/s2302] note) or such other authorities as may be appropriate to conduct further testing, low rate production, or full rate production of technologies developed under the program.

+>         “(6) Projects are selected using merit-based selection procedures and the selection of projects is not subject to undue influence by Congress or other Federal agencies.

 >     “(c)  __Treatment Pursuant to Certain Congressional Rules__  __.—__